jfernandez/jfernandez.github.io/_posts/2024-08-25-packaging-rust-program-for-fedora.md

 - [Pagure](https://pagure.io/): Fedora uses a Git-based source control system to manage source code and track issues.
 It's where you will create and manage your packaging repositories.

 - [Koji](https://koji.fedoraproject.org/koji/): Fedora's build system is responsible for building packages from the source.
 It ensures that your packages meet Fedora's guidelines and are ready for distribution.
-Learn more about Koji.

 - [Bodhi](https://bodhi.fedoraproject.org/): A tool for managing package updates.
 Once your package is built and tested, Bodhi helps move it from testing to stable repositories.